 In 1959, BMW was about to be liquidated.
 It was then an unprofitable small maker of a very expensive large V8 sedan (502) and sports car (507), a tiny bubble-car (Isetta), and motorcycles.
 BMW was the very model of branding muddle, and it was crashing fast.
 Herbert Quandt’s family owned a 30% stake in BMW, and he was ready to throw in the towel too.

-But something got him to change his mind at the last minute.
-It may have been the pleading objections of the workforce.
-More likely, it was seeing the early drawings for this very car; well, strictly speaking, the smaller engined but otherwise identical 1500 model.
+Quandt decided to invest further in BMW.
+It may have been the 700 as well as the pleading objections of the workforce and dealers.
+But the critical factor was likely seeing the early drawings for this very car; well, strictly speaking, the smaller engined but otherwise identical 1500 model.
 So against the recommendation of his bankers and advisers, he increased his stake to 50%, thus financing the new mid-sized sedan to production.
 That bold gamble made his family one of the richest in the world.
 And this car created the whole modern BMW legacy, the proto-Bimmer.
 It’s the first, if not the ultimate driving machine.

 That’s not to say that the BMW 1500/1800 was all that radically new in concept.
 It borrowed heavily from two other sedans that had identified a substantial niche for a family-sized sedan with sporting ambitions.
 Alfa Romeo had been at it since the mid-fifties with their popular Giulietta.
 But that wasn’t exactly mainstream family fare in Germany back then.
 But the Borgward Isabella (above) most certainly was.